Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale: MEASURING TANKIE ACTIVITY

 \descr{r/sendinthetanks}, with 42,813 posts from 5,603 authors, and an earliest post date of March 2020, is the second most popular tankie subreddit in our dataset.
 Besides leftist subreddits, we find r/Enough\_VDS\_Spam (a subreddit dedicated to defending Vaush, a libertarian socialist streamer~\cite{reutersVaush}) links to this subreddit under the heading ``Sources of Cringe.''
 This is an early indication of polarization between tankies and some far-left communities.
 Despite its popularity, r/sendinthetanks has the second lowest PageRank score of our tankie subreddits.
 One possible reason for this could be the content and focus of the subreddit.
 While other tankie subreddits may be more centered on promoting certain ideologies or agendas, r/sendinthetanks may be more geared towards discussion and debate among its members.
 This could lead to a lower PageRank score, as it is not as actively linked to or referenced by other subreddits.

-\descr{r/InformedTankie}, the third most popular tankie subreddit, has 29,242 posts from 3,697 authors dating back to March 2020.
+\descr{r/InformedTankie}, the third most popular tankie subreddit, has 29,242 posts from 3,697 authors dating back to March 2020. r/InformedTankie's banner defines ``tankie'' in line with Petterson's description (See Background):

+\begin{quote} For those who aren't aware of what ``tankie'' means, its context has culturally changed in the online left from meaning people who support the USSR sending tanks into Hungary to crush the fascist coup, to being an umbrella term for communists in general, especially Marxist-Leninists who defend and/or support the Actually Existing Socialist (AES) countries. \end{quote}

 It is listed by r/Sino as a subreddit that can be crossposted from, likely indicating a pro-China bias among its members.
-Our findings show that r/InformedTankie has the highest in-degree and PageRank scores, as well as the second highest out-degree score of tankie subreddits, which supports our previous hypothesis that it serves as a hub for the tankie community.
+Our findings show that r/InformedTankie has the highest PageRank score, as well as the second highest in-degree and out-degree scores of tankie subreddits, which supports our previous hypothesis that it serves as a hub for the tankie community.
+We also find that r/InformedTankie has the highest number of outbound links directed toward other tankie subreddits (4).

 \descr{r/GenZhou} is the fourth most popular tankie subreddit, with 28,606 posts from 3,620 authors since December 2020. r/GenZhou refers not only to leftist subreddits, but also subreddits that are ideologically \emph{opposed} to tankies (r/tankiejerk, r/askaconservative, r/centrist, and r/nato) as well as debate subreddits (r/answers and r/PoliticalDiscussion).
-One explanation might be that r/GenZhou could be pointing these communities to their user-base to call for support in certain discussions.
+One explanation might be that r/GenZhou could be pointing these communities to their user base to call for support in certain discussions.
 We also find r/GenZhou referring to r/AskARussian, which might reflect a pro-Russian leaning.
 Reddit banned r/GenZhou on April 4, 2022~\cite{redditgenzhou} for ``creating or repurposing a sub to reconstitute or serve the same objective as a previously banned or quarantined subreddit'' (i.e., ban evasion).

 \descr{r/asktankies} is the fifth most popular tankie subreddit with 6,678 posts from 937 authors since January 2021.
 It is a Q\&A subreddit in which questions are answered by tankie users.

 \descr{r/Bunkertube} is the least popular tankie subreddit, with only 12 posts from 5 authors since November 2020.
 It has the lowest in-degree, out-degree, and PageRank scores among tankie subreddits.